bragewizard/master/paper/thesis.typ

 individual spike events and their timing, offering a potentially more powerful and biologically plausible framework for computation than traditional MLPs.

-== SPIKES DO NOT PLAY NICE WITH GRADIENTS

-While models like Spiking Neural Networks (SNNs) offer greater biological plausibility and potential advantages in processing temporal information and energy efficiency, their adoption faces significant challenges, primarily stemming from the nature of their core computational element: the discrete spike.

-A cornerstone of the success of modern deep learning, particularly with Multi-Layer Perceptrons (MLPs) and related architectures, is the backpropagation algorithm (Rumelhart et al., 1986).
-Backpropagation relies fundamentally on the network's components being differentiable;
-specifically, the activation functions mapping a neuron's weighted input sum to its output must have a well-defined gradient.
-This allows the chain rule of calculus to efficiently compute how small changes in network weights affect the final output error, enabling effective gradient-based optimization (like Stochastic Gradient Descent and its variants).
-These techniques have proven exceptionally powerful for training deep networks on large datasets.

-However, when we transition from the continuous-valued, rate-coded signals typical of MLPs to the binary, event-based spikes used in SNNs, this differentiability is lost.
-The spiking mechanism itself—where a neuron fires an all-or-none spike only when its internal state (e.g., membrane potential) crosses a threshold—is inherently discontinuous.
-Mathematically, this firing decision is often represented by a step function (like the Heaviside step function), whose derivative is zero almost everywhere and undefined (or infinite) at the threshold.

-Consequently, standard backpropagation cannot be directly applied to SNNs.
-Gradients calculated using the chain rule become zero or undefined at the spiking neurons, preventing error signals from flowing backward through the network to update the weights effectively.
-This incompatibility represents a substantial obstacle, as it seemingly precludes the use of the highly successful and well-understood gradient-based optimization toolkit that underpins much of modern AI.

-== NEW APPROACHES

-So with the knowledge of the established art and some concepts from neuroscince we can begin to explore new approaches.
-Surrogate Gradients: A popular approach involves using a "surrogate" function during the backward pass of training.
-While the forward pass uses the discontinuous spike generation, the backward pass replaces the step function's derivative with a smooth, differentiable approximation (e.g., a fast sigmoid or a clipped linear function).
-This allows backpropagation-like algorithms (often termed "spatio-temporal backpropagation" or similar) to estimate gradients and train deep SNNs, albeit with approximations.

-=== ENCODING

-=== NETWORK

-=== LEARNING

-Bio-Inspired Local Learning Rules: Drawing inspiration from neuroscience, researchers explore learning rules based on local activity, such as Spike-Timing-Dependent Plasticity (STDP).
-STDP adjusts synaptic weights based on the relative timing of pre- and post-synaptic spikes (Gerstner et al., 1996; Bi & Poo, 1998).
-While biologically plausible and inherently suited to spike timing, purely local rules like STDP often struggle to match the performance of gradient-based methods on complex supervised learning tasks and can be harder to scale or direct towards a specific global objective.
-Hybrid approaches combining STDP with other mechanisms are also being investigated.

-Conversion Methods: Another strategy involves training a conventional ANN (like an MLP or CNN) using standard backpropagation and then converting the trained network into an SNN (Cao et al., 2015; Diehl et al., 2015).
-This leverages the power of gradient-based training but may not fully exploit the unique temporal dynamics SNNs offer, and often requires careful parameter tuning during conversion.

-Gradient-Free Optimization: Techniques like evolutionary algorithms or reinforcement learning can optimize SNN parameters without requiring explicit gradients, but they often suffer from lower sample efficiency and scalability issues compared to gradient descent, particularly for very large networks.

-Therefore, while moving towards more biologically realistic, event-driven models like SNNs is conceptually appealing, overcoming the fundamental incompatibility with standard gradient-based optimization remains a critical area of active research and development.
-The success of SNNs in practice hinges significantly on the effectiveness and scalability of these alternative or adapted training techniques.

 = METHODOLOGY

 ```
 Step: explore learning algorithms
 experiment 1 set up random pattern across 1 dimension, inject a repeating pattern